platformatic/platformatic/docs/runtime/overview.md

 Platformatic Runtime allows multiple microservice applications to run within a single process.
-Only the entrypoint binds to an operating system port and can be reached from outside of the runtime.
+Only the entrypoint binds to an operating system port and can be reached from outside the runtime.

 Within the runtime, all interservice communication happens by injecting HTTP requests into the running servers, without binding them to ports.
 This injection